Are Text Messages Secure? 6 Must-Dos for Safer Texting

 The security risks of text messaging

-So what exactly are the key security threats and concerns around using SMS for business communications?
-Here are the ones you should know about...
+SMS is one of the most widely used channels for communication all over the world.
+Why the scepticism around its safety, then?
+What exactly are the security threats and concerns around using SMS for business communications?
+Here are the top SMS security issues you should know about.

 End-to-end encryption is where plain text is converted into scrambled SMS data at the point of transmission.
 It's then converted back into readable text at the recipient's end.
 So with encrypted messages, only the sender and receiver know the actual message content.

-Because SMS doesn't have this type of encryption, mobile phone networks and other third parties can see the content of your text message if they receive or intercept them (accidentally or intentionally).
+Text messages aren't encrypted, and because SMS doesn't have this type of encryption, mobile phone networks and other third parties can see the contents of your unencrypted text messages if they receive or intercept them (accidentally or intentionally).
+In case you were wondering if it is safe to send sensitive information by text, it isn't, and now you know the reason.

 Why can’t we just encrypt SMS messages?

-Unfortunately, SMS technology doesn't support advanced encryption security features.
-It works via legacy transmission protocol, meaning it doesn't have the end-to-end encryption capabilities of certain instant messaging channels, such as WhatsApp.
+Unfortunately, SMS encryption isn't possible because SMS technology doesn't support advanced encryption security features.
+It works via legacy transmission protocol, meaning it doesn't have the end-to-end encryption capabilities of certain instant messaging channels, such as WhatsApp or Viber.

-Even if the infrastructure of text messaging was upgraded in the future to something more modern and advanced, it likely wouldn't be compatible with all the many different mobile device types and platforms used by the general population.
+Even if the infrastructure supporting SMS transmission were upgraded in the future to something more modern and advanced, it likely wouldn't be compatible with all the many different mobile device types and platforms used by the general population.
 So, that could cause a major disconnect between your business and the significant proportion of your customer base or leads that sign up for your SMS marketing.

-SMS doesn't have totally secure delivery mechanisms and protocols – and the fact that messages aren't encrypted doesn't help.
-Text messages can be hacked, and if sensitive information falls into the wrong hands, the consequences can be highly detrimental.
+SMS doesn't have totally secure delivery mechanisms and protocols – and the fact that messages aren't end-to-end encrypted doesn't help.
+Text message hacking is possible, and if sensitive information falls into the wrong hands, the consequences can be highly detrimental.

 For example, imagine you request a 2FA PIN code by text when logging into your bank account.
 If a hacker intercepts this SMS and has also collected other sensitive data belonging to you, such as your password and answers to security questions, they could gain access – and potentially clean out your account.